alvesvaren/python-latex-render/README.md

 # python-latex-render

-This is a simple library and cli to render latex code to images.
+This is a simple library and cli to render latex code to raster images.

 It uses Pillow + KaTeX + Selenium + Chrome/Chromium (because it supports transparent screenshots) to open a website, render latex, take a screenshot and then save it